All Rights Reserved

 Volunteers are needed for committee positions.
 If you can only give an hour during the year, or if you can give several hours every week, we have a place for you.
-You may also want to consider service on the HOA board.
+You may also want to consider service on the HOA board in the future.
 Contact a member of the board for more information.

 What can I do to help within the Creekshire community?